Main Focus 1: Primitive Dogs

 Afghan Hound

 Afghan Hounds are extremely ancient coursing sighthounds from the cold mountains of Afghanistan.
 The flowing, long-haired variety we are used to are a Western kennel club creation, and those hounds still used in their homeland are called Tazi.
 Tazi have slightly shorter fur, which is typically limited to their legs, ears, neck, and tail, as they’re still active hunting hounds.
+Afghan Hounds may look majestic, but are very clownish, unserious dogs.
+Maintaining obedience training with them is, despite their intelligence, about as high-maintenance as their fur.

 -